 Raegar also happened to be nearby when his cousin’s Inn was invaded by Automatons, and sprang into action bearing a mean-looking axe and looking to bust some heads.
 He was a little too late to get it swinging, but his boys took care of the cleanup, and soon those metal bodies will be repurposed into more top-quality arms and armor.

 Snorri – Dwarven Blacksmith.
 Apprentice at the Bloodforge Armory.

-Snorri is also kin to the Bloodforges, or possibly one of their family friends.
-His father sent him to Raegar to learn smithing, but Snorri likes to read.
+Snorri is kin to a family friend of the Bloodforges.
+His father sent him to Raegar to learn smithing – to clear a debt, the way he tells it - but Snorri likes to read.
 Romances, mostly.
 He’s a good kid and a hard worker, if a bit prone to sneak away to get a few more pages turned on the sly.
 Dory likes him.